 Option 3: Request An In-Person Training from OACB Staff

 County boards of developmental disabilities are defined as "public bodies" by the Ohio Revised Code.
 As such, meetings conducted by the whole board or any committee or subcommittee are to be operated in accordance with the Ohio Open Meetings Act.
 In practice, this means all board committees – regardless of size – must do the following:

 • Have a policy specifying how the board will inform the public of upcoming meetings;

 The board must establish a rule establishing a reasonable method for informing the public of upcoming meetings.
 While boards are required to meet in a public session, members of the public who attend are not entitled to speak.

-5) Distribute the 2018 Board Member Reference Manual
+5) Review the OACB Board Member Reference Manual

 OACB is proud to offer a comprehensive manual pertaining to issues of importance to the seven governing board members and senior management staff at county boards across the state.
 Updated annually, OACB's Board Member Reference Manual is a go-to resource for county board members seeking basic information about a wide variety of topics in Ohio's developmental disability service delivery system.

 OACB member services are available 24 hours a day, 7 days a week through OACB's online member services portal at www.members.oacbdd.org.
 To access these services, simply click on the image below (login required) or visit www.members.oacbdd.org and use the navigation menu therein.
 For technical support with MemberConnect, including login issues, please contact Lana Beddoes at firstname.lastname@example.org or (614) 431-0616 ext.
 7988.